 It’s official!
-Our podcast ‘Green Girl Talk’ launched this past week with our first three episodes available on SoundCloud and iTunes.
+Our podcast ‘Green Girl Talk’ launched this winter and episodes are available on SoundCloud and iTunes.
 Our goal is to have regular mother-daughter conversations about climate change.
 In the first three episodes we talk about two celebrities, Woody Harrelson and Ian Somerhalder, a movie, ‘2012’ a documentary series called ‘Years of Living Dangerously’ and food.
 We will post a new podcast every Monday ( I hope).
-Tomorrow’s podcast covers the movie ‘The Day After Tomorrow’ and New York City.
-BTW and in case you missed it NYC came out with an amazing announcement this week.
-They are going to divest from fossil fuels and they are suing 5 big oil companies!
-Go NYC!!!

 I hope that it was a happy holiday season for you.
 We celebrated Hanukah, Christmas, New Year’s and my birthday.
 With so much that is heavy in the world any excuse to celebrate is a good one.
 I was thrilled to receive so many gifts this holiday season that were exactly what I wanted most, the gift of time.
 The gift of a long walk with my mother and a promise for one with my oldest son when it is not so bitter cold out.
 The gift of dinner alone with my middle son – the food was good and the company even better.
 My daughter surprised me with a gift of time too.